 14.FIRE PROTECTION AND PREVENTION

-The best defence against fire is to prevent fire from starting; you need to know what to do to keep on fire from starting, as well as how to deal an accidental fire.
+The best defense against fire is to prevent the fire from starting; you need to know what to do to keep on fire from starting, as well as how to deal with an accidental fire.

 To ensure that fire protection and prevention are properly monitored make sure the below mentioned are present on the site.

-- Portable fire extinguisher will be installed, accessible, inspected and maintained fully charged and operational.
+- A portable fire extinguisher will be installed, accessible, inspected and maintained fully charged and operational.

 - Proper storage of materials (Flammable).

 - Emergency procedures should be readable and conspicuously posted on-site or in the office.

 - No Smoking Policy must be strictly implemented on-site near fabrication.